chistorrita/im-chistorrita/fn/do NOT readme.txt

                  /          _/           /

 HEY
-Thanks for downloadin Friday Night FUNKIN'
+Thanks for downloadin Friday Night FUNKIN' + Hatsune Miku If you downloaded this from any other place than ninja-muffin24.itch.io/FUNKIN (for the original game) or the GameBanana Miku Mod link
-If you downloaded this from any other place than ninja-muffin24.itch.io/FUNKIN You might be in DANGER!!!
+You might be in DANGER!!!

 The Itch.io release is the only official source for the desktop (PC, Mac, Linux) versions of the game!
+And the GameBanana link is totally safe (if you don't click the ads, ofc lol) for download Miku Week!
-As of right now, the game is FREE!
+As of right now, the original game is FREE!
 If you paid for it, you got SCAMMED!

 Now that that's out of the way....
 THANKS FOR DOWNLOADIN.